 Depending on the injury, a neurosurgeon may recommend taking the patient into the operating room immediately if they see that fragments from a spinal fracture, a herniated disc, swelling or blood clots are putting pressure on the spinal cord and could potentially cause further damage.

-While it’s unlikely that the surgery will reverse any of the damage that occured to the nerves in the spine, it can help stabilize the spine prevent further complications from the injury.
+While it’s unlikely that the surgery will reverse any of the damage that occurred to the nerves in the spine, it can help stabilize the spine prevent further complications from the injury.

 How to Recover from a Spinal Cord Injury